-As a victim/survivor, it is your choice to report the sex/gender discrimination and misconduct to law enforcement.
+It is your choice to report the sex/gender harassment, discrimination and misconduct to law enforcement.
 LR can assist you in the process of reporting to law enforcement.
 Please note that if your incident, or any other incident, poses an ongoing threat to the health and safety of the LR community, the University can notify law enforcement despite a victim/survivor's wish to the contrary.
-However, LR will attempt to notify the victim before notifying law enforcement so the victim knows law enforcement is being contacted and can take necessary precautions.
+However, LR will attempt to notify the victim/survivor before notifying law enforcement so the victim/survivor knows law enforcement is being contacted and can take necessary precautions.